VHDL/PoC/docs/UsingPoC/Synthesis.rst

 .. code-block:: PowerShell

    cd PoCRoot
-   .\poc.ps1 quartus PoC.arith.prng --board=DE4
+   .\poc.ps1 lse PoC.arith.prng --board=ECP5Versa

+.. _USING:Synth:Xilinx-ISE:

 Xilinx ISE Synthesis Tool (XST)
 ===============================

-The command to invoke a synthesis using Altera Quartus II or Quartus Prime is ``quartus`` followed by a list of PoC entities.
-The following options are supported for Quartus:
+The command to invoke a synthesis using Xilinx ISE Synthesis is ``xst`` followed by a list of PoC entities.
+The following options are supported for the Xilinx Synthesis Tool (XST):

 +--------------------------+---------------------------------------------------------+
 | Simulator Option         | Description                                             |